The Peter Warlock Society is an unincorporated Society, registered with the Charity Commissioners. Registration Number 257041.

 The Committee should specify the duties of all officers to avoid confusion of responsibilities, and a job description should be drawn up for each officer post.

-- (a) An Extraordinary General Meeting may be convened at any time on a requisition signed by at least 15 members and delivered to the Secretary, following which the Secretary shall give notice of the meeting to all members of the Society.
+(a) An Extraordinary General Meeting may be convened at any time on a requisition signed by at least 15 members and delivered to the Secretary, following which the Secretary shall give notice of the meeting to all members of the Society.
 The meeting must be held not more than 42 days, or less than 21 days after delivery of the requisition.
 The requisition for the meeting must set out the resolution, or resolutions, to be proposed at it, and the notice of the meeting to all members (as above) must contain details of such resolution or resolutions. (b) Resolutions at an Extraordinary General Meeting shall be passed by a majority of at least three quarters of the votes entitled to be cast by the members present at any such meeting.
 The Chairman shall not have a second or casting vote, but shall be entitled to vote.

 The Society welcomes donations, grants in aid, or financial guarantees.

-- The income and property of the Society, whencesoever derived, shall be applied solely towards the promotion of the object of the Society as stated in 3. above.
+The income and property of the Society, whencesoever derived, shall be applied solely towards the promotion of the object of the Society as stated in 3. above.
 In no case will a member receive financial benefit from the activities of the Society.
 Trustees of the Society will not receive any payment for activities directly related to their trusteeship.
 However, trustees may be paid for supplying goods or services where such activities are clearly outside the trusteeship, and provided the payment is in line with current guidance from the Charity Commission.

 In the event of the winding up of the Society, any remaining assets shall be handed over to a charitable society or association having similar aims and objectives.
 This to be decided by the Committee.

-- Any proposal to amend this Constitution shall be circulated to members with the notification of the Annual General Meeting or Extraordinary General Meeting, and shall be voted upon at that meeting in accordance with provisions of 12.(b).
+Any proposal to amend this Constitution shall be circulated to members with the notification of the Annual General Meeting or Extraordinary General Meeting, and shall be voted upon at that meeting in accordance with provisions of 12.(b).

 Members who are unable to attend an AGM or EGM at which an amendment to the constitution is to be proposed and voted upon, may request to vote by Proxy.
 In the case of an AGM or EGM a formal request to vote by Proxy must be sent to the Hon.
 Secretary to arrive no later than 10 days prior to the date of the meeting.